lukemurraynz/Azure_Checklists/README.md

 This repo separates the actual checklist contentfrom the offical/community driven checklists offered as part of the [Azure Review Checklist](https://github.com/Azure/review-checklists).
 This checklist is aimed as a method of capturing business requirements before the review stage.

+The excel checklist, is purely for demonostration purposes.
+It may be out-of-date with the latest excel spreadsheet from the Azure Review, and running an out of date question of the Azure Architecture checklist.

 ## Reporting errors and contributing

 Please feel free to open an issue or create a PR if you find any error or missing information in the checklist.
 This is aimed to be community driven.